1985555/reactjs.org/content/docs/hooks-state.md

 }
 ```

-We'll start learning about Hooks by comparing this code to an equivalent class example.
+We'll start learning about Hooks by comparing this code to an equivalent class example.ز

 ## Equivalent Class Example {#equivalent-class-example}